List of FLCL characters: Canti

 Remaining with the Nandaba Family, Canti eventually shuts down and ends up in the possession of the Interstellar Immigration Bureau prior to the events of FLCL Progressive in their attempt to reverse-engineer N.O. powered technology.
 However, the robot is eventually discarded and sent to the organization's space base, his severed head coming back to life as a dog-like creature as the result of Atomsk's arrival to Earth while ingesting Ide's being.
 Possessed by Atomsk, Canti eventually releases the entity and Ide.
 Canti becomes a maid at Hidomi's café as revealed in the season epilogue.

-While he doesn't appear in FLCL Alternative, multiple combat robots modeled after Canti were sent after the protagonists in the final episode.
+While he does not appear in FLCL Alternative, multiple combat robots modeled after Canti were sent by Medical Mechanica after the protagonists in the final episode.
+In FLCL Grunge, it seems Medical Mechanica employs robots similar to Canti.